 In this section, we demonstrate three sets of findings.
-First, we show that, in both the official and the experimental read, applicants from more disadvantaged environments were more likely to gain admission, controlling for student characteristics.
+First, we show that, in both the official and the experimental read, applicants from more challenging environments were more likely to gain admission, controlling for student characteristics.
 Second, we present evidence that readers were more sensitive to students' environmental context and contextualized academic achievement in the experimental read than in the official read, regardless of whether students were in the treatment or control groups.
-Finally, we show that the Dashboard revealed environmental disadvantage and contextualized academic achievement, influencing both admissions ratings and admissions recommendations.
+Finally, we show that the Dashboard-revealed overall environmental context and contextualized academic achievement, influenced both admissions ratings and admissions recommendations.

-Table 3 shows parameter estimates from fitting equations (1) and (2) to data from the official and experimental reads.
-Columns (i), (ii), and (iii) present the results from fitting EQ (1), and the final column shows the results from fitting EQ (2).
-We show results for overall environmental context in the top panel and for contextual SAT score difference in the bottom panel.16
+Table 3 shows parameter estimates from fitting Equations (1) and (2) to data from the official and experimental reads.
+Columns (i), (ii), and (iii) present the results from fitting Equation (1), and the final column shows the results from fitting Equation (2).
+We show results for overall environmental context in the top panel and for contextual SAT score difference in the bottom panel.15

-The log-odds estimates in the top panel of Table 3 show that applicants from more disadvantaged environments are more likely to gain admission.
-For example, column (i) shows that, with each percentile point increase in an applicant's overall environmental context, an applicant's odds of admission are multiplied by 1.006 in the official read.
+The log-odds estimates in the top panel of Table 3 show that applicants facing higher levels of overall environmental context (higher challenge) are more likely to gain admission controlling for student socio-demographic characteristics.
+For example, column (i) shows that, with each percentile point increase in an applicant's overall environmental context, her odds of admission are multiplied by 1.006 in the official read.
 The odds-ratios estimates of 1.011 and 1.009 in columns (ii) and (iii) show that readers were more sensitive to applicants' environmental context in the experimental read than in the official read, both for the experimental control (column ii) and experimental treatment (column iii) groups.